-Although he was born in England, Dr. Goodale was educated entirely in Canada.
+Although he was born in England, Prof. Goodale was educated entirely in Canada.
 After completing his Ph.D. in Psychology at the University of Western Ontario, he returned to England where he worked as a Postdoctoral Fellow at Oxford University with Professor Larry Weiskrantz.

 After two years at Oxford, Prof. Goodale accepted a position in the School of Psychology at the University of St. Andrews in Scotland.
 After six years at St. Andrews, Prof. Goodale returned to Canada when he was offered a post at the University of Western Ontario, where he now holds the Canada Research Chair in Visual Neuroscience in the Department of Psychology and the Department of Physiology and Pharmacology.